kwado-tech/test_assignment/README.md

 Casino test Flutter application.

-This is app to explore all characters in Rick and Morty movie.
+This is app to explore all characters from Rick and Morty movie.

 API docs: https://rickandmortyapi.com/documentation